 - Sept 2016: per Restrung Magazine's 2016 top 10 Racquetball stories,

 LPRT deputy Commissioner Andy Kulback "abruptly dropped the tour."
 This leaves the tour with no commissioner and with President TJ Baumbaugh acting as commissioner.

-Aug 2016: Maria Vargas suddenly retires from the tour; she had finished #2 on tour in 2014-15 with two tourney wins
+- Aug 2016: Maria Vargas suddenly steps back from the tour; she had finished #2 on tour in 2014-15 with two tourney wins

 and having reached the final of the 2014 US Open.
 Per her confidants, she has gotten engaged back in her home country of

 Argentina and has business interests there, and has decided to focus her time away from racquetball.

 - May 2014: Another long time tour player Kristen (Walsh) Bellows retires after having played the tour for 14 years.
 She retires with 9 seasons in the top 10 and one tournament win.